mbacolas/fhir/input/pagecontent/index.md

 ---

 ## Supported REST API Calls
-It is exected that a reource id is always provided by the calling application Meta.lastUpdated will be required to ensure resource bundles get processed in the appropriate order.
+It is exected that a resource id is assigned by the by the calling application/FHIR Server which serves as a unique key to identify that resource.

+Meta.lastUpdated will be required to ensure resource bundles get processed in the appropriate order.

 unsported functionality: